Supporting the Programming Historian

-We hope to have a donation mechanism in place by mid-2019.
+We hope to have a donation mechanism in place in 2019.

 If you represent an organisation or group who are interested in sponsoring The Programming Historian, please contact James Baker to discuss.
 Sponsorship can be financial, in-kind, or a combination of both.
 Sponsorship length and value are negotiable.